-Fieldwork and Student Teaching
+Fieldwork, Student Teaching and Placements

-Teacher candidates are required to conduct fieldwork (while enrolled in courses) and 280 hours of supervised student teaching (during the final semester, after all credential coursework is completed).
-Fieldwork encompasses observation and hands-on experiences with diverse learners in a variety of settings.
-Student teaching comprises at least 240 contact hours (direct work with students identified with mild to moderate support needs) while 40 hours may be applied to related activities (consulting with the cooperating teacher, attending IEPs, school-site meetings, collaboration with related personnel and families).
-Students must apply for student teaching one semester before they intend to student teach by the semester deadline (see sped.sfsu.edu).
-All student teaching placements must be approved by the Program Coordinator.
+Starting Fall 2022, teacher candidates will be required to conduct a total of 600 hours of supervised clinical fieldwork (200 hours early field experiences integrated with coursework and 400 hours of student teaching).
+Fieldwork encompasses six observations by University supervisors and hands-on experiences with diverse learners in a variety of settings.
+Student teaching includes both direct contact with students and time spent in related teaching activities (i.e., consulting with cooperating teacher, attending IEPs, school-site meetings, collaboration with related personnel and families etc...).
+Student teaching is conducted during the final semester of study, after all of the credential coursework is completed.
+Students must apply for student teaching placements must be approved by the Program Coordinator.
 For more details, see Student Teaching Guidelines.
-Students should also become familiar with the Cooperating Teacher Handbook on the MM iLearn site.
+Students should also become familiar with the Student Teaching Handbook on the MMSN iLearn site.